campmaker LLC

 Cabinet Latches

-Slow closing drawer guides are not adequate to keep your drawers closed.
-When you fill your drawers with contents and then make a sharp turn, the drawers will open.
+When you fill your drawers with contents, it is important that the drawers will not open in transit.
 There are many options, but I this is the latch we use. https://www.amazon.com/Southco-M1-64-Flush-Thickness-Non-Locking/dp/B00GM5H27G/

 Electrical